dowjones/intentionjs/_posts/2013-08-05-explaining-this-sites-responsiveness.md

 The measure function then returns that value to the matcher function, which compares it against the values set up in the contexts array.
 It too, though, first checks to see if the value passed to it is a string instead of a number (which it would a width measurement would likely be).
 If that is the case, the matcher function will return the context that has a `name` value that matches the string passed in.

-Back to the HTML, we see that the wrapper `#all` is flagged as responsive `in-container`.
+Back to the HTML, we see that the wrapper `#all` is flagged as responsive `in-container:`.
 Therefore, when a `container_width` context is passes, its name will be assigned to `#all` as a class.
 In general, those classes are a set of width and height values that "shrink" the viewport and have the layout adjust accordingly.
 In our CSS, we write the mobile stylings to also include "pseudo" contexts.

-#### Structuring CSS
-A productive practice for writing non-conflict CSS is to start with the very general and move towards specificity.
-Take, for example, a responsive `header` element.

-First, we begin with the general: mostly colors but also sizing properties.
-Then we get more and more specific,

-{% highlight css %}
-header{
-   width:100%;
-   background:@blueGray;
-   nav{
-      background:@offWhite;
-      border-bottom: 13px solid @orange;
-      a, a:visited{ color:@text; }
-      li {
-         list-style:none;
-         display:inline-block;
-         padding:6px 10px;
-      }
-   }
-}
-header.standard, header.hdtv{
-   h1{
-      width: @10col;
-      padding: 10px 20px;
-      margin:auto;
-   }
-   nav{
-      width:@10col;
-      padding:0 20px;
-      margin:auto;
-      font-size: 19px;
-   }
-}
-header.tablet{
-   h1, nav{
-      width: auto;
-      margin:0 10px;
-      padding:0 10px;
-      box-sizing:border-box;
-   }
-   h1{ padding:10px; }
-}
-header.mobile, header.smalltablet,{
-   box-sizing:border-box;
-   h1{ font-size:40px; padding:10px; }
-   nav{ font-size:13px; }
-   li{ height:15px;}
-}
-{% endhighlight %}

-*Note: on this site we use a different `horizontal_axis` than the one included in context.js.
-Our custom axis includes contexts for 7" tablets and luxury displays.
-If you interested, we consider luxury displays to be greater than 1300 pixels wide, and small tablets to be between 510 and 768 pixels wide.*

-{name:'hdtv', min:1220},
-{name:'standard', min:840},
-{name:'tablet', min:768},
-{name:'smalltablet', min:510},
-{name:'mobile', min:0}],
-*Another note: we are using the spectacular [LESS](http://lesscss.org), so if our syntax looks confusing, head to their documentation for a quick breakdown.
-We're also omitting some styles for the sake of brevity.*

 #### Current Position Navigation